bwake2021/CollectionViewPrefetching/README.md

 ```
 [View in Source](x-source-tag://SetDataSources)

-## Load Data Asynchronously
+## Load data asynchronously

-You use data prefetching when loading data is a slow or expensive process—for example, when fetching data over the network.
-In these circumstances, perform data loading asynchronously.
-In this sample, the [`AsyncFetcher`](x-source-tag://AsyncFetcher) class is used to fetch data asynchronously, simulating a network request.
+Prefetching data is a tool to use when loading data is a slow or expensive process — for example, when fetching data over the network.
+In these circumstances, it's best to perform data loading asynchronously.
+In this sample, the [`AsyncFetcher`](x-source-tag://AsyncFetcher) class fetches data asynchronously, simulating a network request.

-First, implement the [`UICollectionViewDataSourcePrefetching`](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching) prefetch method, invoking the appropriate method on the async fetcher:
+First, the sample implements the [`UICollectionViewDataSourcePrefetching`](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching) prefetch method, invoking the appropriate method on the asynchronous fetcher.

 ``` swift
 func collectionView(_ collectionView: UICollectionView, prefetchItemsAt indexPaths: [IndexPath]) {